openstack/osops/contrib/terraform/dockerswarm-coreos/README.md

 ## Status

 This will install a fully HA docker swarm cluster on an Openstack Cloud.
-It is tested on a OpenStack Cloud provided by [BlueBox](https://www.blueboxcloud.com/) and should work on most modern installs of OpenStack that support the basic services.
+It is tested on an OpenStack Cloud provided by [BlueBox](https://www.blueboxcloud.com/) and should work on most modern installs of OpenStack that support the basic services.

 It also supports overlay networks using the `docker network` command, see documentation below.